Shiremoor

 Shiremoor is a village in Tyne and Wear, Northern England.
 It is in the Metropolitan Borough of North Tyneside and formerly governed under Northumberland.
 In the 2011 census, it was included in the Tynemouth area of Tyneside.
 It is near the North East Green Belt, which surrounds Tyneside, Wearside and Durham.
 It is located around 3+1/2 mi from Whitley Bay.

 It was built for miners of local colliery pits.
 The village is made up of smaller areas which were built there in the 20th and 21st centuries.
 The oldest two areas of the village are Bertram Grange and Old Shiremoor.
 Park Estate, Leeches Estate, and Shiremoor centre were built later as the village expanded.
 It has a population of 4,782.
-In the early 2000s, Northumberland Park was built: this area, Backworth and West Allotment are in the same ward as the village.
+In the early 2000s, Northumberland Park was built: this area, Backworth and West Allotment are all in Shiremoor.

 History

 The village was originally named Tynemouthshire Moor, in reference to its location on the common of the manor of Tynemouth, which was enclosed in 1790.
 Coal mining and quarrying had already begun in the area by this time, and the village developed through the late 18th and early 19th century to house miners from the local pits.